 (a) a dissertation chair and (b) a committee member.
 One of the two, either the chair or committee member, must be an approved methodologist (see note below).
-Upon entry in the program, students should begin thinking about identifying a potential dissertation chair.
-Each candidate should officially secure a dissertation chair and committee members by the conclusion of their coursework.
+Upon entry into the program, students should begin identifying a potential dissertation chair.
+Each candidate should officially secure a dissertation chair and committee members by concluding their coursework.

 Note: One member of the committee, either the chair or committee member, MUST be a Liberty SCA certified research methodologist.
-Liberty SCA certified research methodologists are trained researchers in quantitative, qualitative, and/or applied research.
-They have demonstrated an established record of research, evidenced by their professional contributions to the field of education through peer-reviewed publications and conference presentations.
-They have experience in chairing and sitting as a committee member on numerous dissertation committees.
+Liberty SCA certified research methodologists are trained in quantitative, qualitative, and mixed method research.
+They have demonstrated an established record of research, evidenced by their professional contributions to the field of communication through peer-reviewed publications and conference presentations.
+They have experience chairing and sitting as a committee member on numerous dissertation committees.
 Before being invited to serve as a Liberty SCA certified research methodologist, the methodologist's coursework, dissertation, publications, presentations, and teaching ability are considered.

-3.1 Chair and Committee Selection (Committee Member Form)
+3.1 Chair and Committee Selection (Dissertation Pairing Tool)

-Candidates will be given access to the Dissertation Pairing Tool once they reach 21 credits completed.
-Either the chair or the committee member must be a Liberty SCA certified research methodologist.
+Candidates will be given access to the Dissertation Pairing Tool once they reach 33 credits completed.
+The chair or the committee member must be a Liberty SCA certified research methodologist.
 Candidates should first reach out to prospective chairs one at a time.
-A mass email must never be sent to multiple faculty members.
-When contacting potential chairs and committee members, the candidate needs to organize and provide a complete methods chapter for a dissertation or a complete prospectus.
-Candidates who need assistance selecting a prospective chair can email SCADissertation@liberty.edu with an attached dissertation prospectus or methods chapter, as well as the names of any chairs already contacted, and the Doctoral Support Team will assist them in the committee search process.
+A mass e-mail must never be sent to multiple faculty members.
+When contacting potential chairs and committee members, the candidate needs to organize and provide documentation discussing their research topic (e.g., literature reviews or proposals from doctoral courses would work well).
+Candidates who need assistance selecting a prospective chair can e-mail SCADissertation@liberty.edu with an attached dissertation topic and the names of any chairs already contacted, and the Doctoral Support Team will assist them in the committee search process.

 When the chair and candidate identify a willing committee member, the candidate will complete the Dissertation Pairing Tool.
-All committee requests must be approved by the Doctoral Support Team.
-The Committee Member Form will be reviewed and candidates will be notified whether or not their chair and committee member selections are approved.
+The Doctoral Support Team must approve all committee requests.
+The Committee Member Form will be reviewed, and candidates will be notified whether their chair and committee member selections are approved.

 Note: Once a chair and committee member are approved, changes to the committee will only be considered when there are extenuating circumstances.
 Under these circumstances, the candidate should contact the Doctoral Support Team at SCADissertation@liberty.edu to seek approval for a change in committee.
-The Doctoral Support Team is available to assist you with any questions or concerns during the dissertation process, and candidates should contact SCADissertation@liberty.edu immediately if they encounter any issues, such as concerns with committee members.
+The Doctoral Support Team is available to assist the candidate with any questions or concerns during the dissertation process, and candidates should contact SCADissertation@liberty.edu immediately if they encounter any issues, such as concerns with committee members.